 Although the French braid is far from a new hairstyle, it has seen an incredible return to popularity in recent years.
-From celebrities to street style stars and just about everyone in between, ladies all over the world are once again practising their braiding techniques and nailing this timeless hairstyle.
+From celebrities to street style stars and just about everyone in between, ladies all over the world are once again practicing their braiding techniques and nailing this timeless hairstyle.
 Loved for its intricate appearance yet relatively simple creation, the French braid is a fantastic style for all women, not just those who are experienced braiders.
-Additionally, with plenty of options of how to rock the style, there’s a French braid for every taste and occasion.
+Additionally, with plenty of options for how to rock the style, there’s a French braid for every taste and occasion.
 So, why not give this trend a try?
 All you need is some inspiration to get you started, and we can help.
 Here is our roundup of the most stunning French braid hairstyles to try right now.

 RELATED: 30 Best Braided Hairstyles for Women